stijn-dejongh/lovecraft_public_domain/raw_converts/bws.md

 man had roused himself most suddenly; with ululations so horrible and unearthly that they brought several neighbours to his cabin--a filthy sty where he dwelt with a family as indescribable as himself.
-Rushing out into the snow, he had flung his arms aloft and commenced a series of leaps directly upward in the air; the while shouting his determination to reach some &lsquo;big, big cabin with brightness in the roof and walls and floor, and the loud queer music far away'.
+Rushing out into the snow, he had flung his arms aloft and commenced a series of leaps directly upward in the air; the while shouting his determination to reach some "big, big cabin with brightness in the roof and walls and floor, and the loud queer music far away'.
-As two men of moderate size sought to restrain him, he had struggled with maniacal force and fury, screaming of his desire and need to find and kill a certain &lsquo;thing that shines and shakes and laughs'.
-At length, after temporarily felling one of his detainers with a sudden blow, he had flung himself upon the other in a daemoniac ecstasy of bloodthirstiness, shrieking fiendishly that he would &lsquo;jump high in the air and burn his way through anything that stopped him'.
+As two men of moderate size sought to restrain him, he had struggled with maniacal force and fury, screaming of his desire and need to find and kill a certain "thing that shines and shakes and laughs'.
+At length, after temporarily felling one of his detainers with a sudden blow, he had flung himself upon the other in a daemoniac ecstasy of bloodthirstiness, shrieking fiendishly that he would "jump high in the air and burn his way through anything that stopped him'.
 Family and neighbours had now fled in a panic, and when the more courageous of them returned, Slater was gone, leaving behind an unrecognisable pulp-like thing that had been a living man but an hour before.
 None of the mountaineers had dared to pursue him, and